-- If you were listed as a recipient for an alert’s notifications but did not follow the alert from the alert view pop-up, you will see an unclickable Follow button.
+- If you were listed as a recipient for an alert’s notifications but did not follow the alert from the alert view window, you will see an unclickable Follow button.
 To unfollow the alert, you must unsubscribe directly from your alert notification.

 - You own the alert but it is unfollowable.

-- You were listed as an email recipient for the alert notifications but did not follow the alert from the alert view pop-up.
+- You were listed as an email recipient for the alert notifications but did not follow the alert from the alert view window.
 To unfollow the alert, you must unsubscribe directly from your alert notification.